Nizar Qabbani: Early life

-Nizar Qabbani was born in Damascus, the capital of Syria, into a middle-class merchant family of Syrian-Arab origins. or The Qabbanis were of Turkish origin and came from Konya.
+Nizar Qabbani was born in Damascus, the capital of Syria, into a middle-class merchant family of Syrian-Arab origins.
+Nizar Qabbani's mother Fayza was of Turkish origin.
+One source reports that the Qabbani family had earlier origins in Konya, Anatolia.
 He was raised in the Old City of Damascus and attended the National Scientific College School from 1930 to 1941.
 Qabbani later studied law at Damascus University, then known as the Syrian University, graduating with a bachelor’s degree in law in 1945.

 The family name Qabbani is derived from the Arabic word Qabban (قبان), meaning "steelyard balance."

 While studying at university, Qabbani published his first collection of poems, The Brunette Told Me, in 1942.
 The collection’s inclusion of sexual themes generated considerable controversy.
 In response, Qabbani presented the manuscript to Munir al-Ajlani, then Syria’s minister of education and a prominent nationalist figure.
 Al-Ajlani expressed his approval of the work and wrote the preface to the collection.

 Qabbani as a law student in Damascus, 1944.